This post may contain affiliate links. Please read our disclosure policy.

 - ½ teaspoon cinnamon oil

-- Pour batter into prepared tins and bake for 20 minutes, or until a toothpick inserted in the middle comes out clean
+- Divide the batter between the cupcake liners, filling each one ¾ of the way full.
+Bake the cupcakes for 18-20 minutes, or until a toothpick inserted in the middle comes out clean.